- Academic Affairs

 Complete the remaining sections in the application as appropriate.
 Remember that if you have an existing protocol, you can reference sections or page numbers of that protocol in the CICERO application.
 Read all of the instructions for each section.
 Provide all the information requested, as appropriate for the research protocol.

-- Principal Investigator – Name the person with overall responsibility for the conduct of the Human Research.
+- Principal Investigator: Name the person with overall responsibility for the conduct of the human research.
 There can only be one investigator with this overall responsibility.
-If you are not listed on the Principal Investigator dropdown list, see above section “Can I be a principal investigator for a study?” to determine if you meet the criteria for Principal Investigator privileges.
-If you meet the criteria, please contact HRPO at 410-706-5037 or email@example.com for assistance.
+If you are not listed on the principal investigator drop-down list, see above section “Can I be a principal investigator for a study?” to determine if you meet the criteria for principal investigator privileges.
+If you meet the criteria, please contact HRPO at 410-706-5037 or email firstname.lastname@example.org for assistance.